 What is it within mankind that drives us to explore?
 And, perhaps most bewilderingly and more importantly, what is it within a man like Johannes Kepler — who lived at a time when mankind’s feet had never in the history of the world left the solid surface of the earth, and who was taking mankind’s first glimpses of far-off worlds through a simple telescope — what is it that made him able to even imagine that one day ordinary mortal human beings would be launching themselves into the void of space to actually walk on those distant worlds?

 Kepler was under no delusion of such a journey being easy.
 It’s true that he was merely beginning to peer at the heavens through a primitive telescope of his own making (an improvement on one constructed by Galileo) but, in addition to being an astronomer, he was both mathematician and physicist.
-He had calculated the almost unimaginably vast distances to many of the objects in interplanetary and even interstellar space.
+He had already calculated an actual approximation of the almost unimaginably vast distances to many of the objects in interplanetary and even interstellar space.
 And yet he was still able to make a statement so bold as to say with assurance that men would eventually set sail across the sky in ships to worlds that he could just barely see.